nismod/simim/README.md

 - the model as it stands cannot capture the possibility of a wider impact of specific scenario: in other words, the attractiveness of a LAD could easily be influenced by new jobs in a neighbouring LAD.
 See [Further Development](#further-development)
 - the model assumptions are quite simplistic, although inclusion of multiple emission/attraction factors can help.
 - the methodology cannot capture changes in fertility, mortality and international migration that a scenario might be expected to affect.
+- the delta in migrations between the model under the scenario and the model under the baseline - which is key to generating the custom projection - is upscaled by the ratio of the total population in the LAD and the proportion that migrated in the previous year.
+This scaling produces changes in migration of the expected order of magnitude (given the housing/empoyment changes), but has yet to be fully justified.

 ## Further Development

+### Generalised Employment Accessibility

 The limitation (mentioned in [Caveats](#caveats) above) that scenario changes can only influence the LAD in which they occur pervents the model from capturing effects such as the attractiveness of a particular LAD (as a place to live) may increase due to changes in neighbouring LADs (such as more jobs).